drand/website/docs/docs/cryptography.md

 A [Verifiable Secret Sharing](https://en.wikipedia.org/wiki/Verifiable_secret_sharing) (VSS) scheme protects against malicious dealers by enabling participants to verify that their shares are consistent with those dealt to other nodes ensuring that the shared secret can be correctly reconstructed later on.

-Drand uses [Feldman's VSS](https://ieeexplore.ieee.org/abstract/document/4568297) scheme, an extension of SSS.
+drand uses [Feldman's VSS](https://ieeexplore.ieee.org/abstract/document/4568297) scheme, an extension of SSS.
 Let $\mathbb{G}$ denote a cyclic group of prime order $p$ in which computing discrete logarithms is intractable.

 A cyclic group means there exists a generator $g$ such that any element $x \in \mathbb{G}$ can be written as $x = g^a$ for some $a \in {0,\ldots,p-1}$.